You’re Ready for Retirement. Is Your Portfolio?

 Another potential benefit of annuities: Unlike with traditional investments, the earnings and interest associated with an annuity are not subject to taxation until paid out, even when they are held within a taxable investment account.

-“Annuities are a tool that, when used intelligently, hold immense potential to improve an investor’s quality of life in retirement,” notes Dan Hunt, Morgan Stanley Wealth Management Senior Investment Strategist.
-“They can successfully reduce risk in a retirement plan because their payout rates are typically higher than the yields on traditional investments and they remain viable regardless of one’s longevity.”
+“Annuities are a tool that, when used intelligently, holds significant potential to improve an investor’s quality of life in retirement,” notes Dan Hunt, Morgan Stanley Wealth Management Senior Investment Strategist.
+“They may help reduce risk in a retirement plan because in some cases their payout rates may be higher than yields available from certain traditional income investments, depending on product features and market conditions."

-Your Morgan Stanley Financial Advisor can help you not only evaluate and secure the appropriate annuity options from the most trusted and highest-rated issuers, but also develop investment and systematic withdrawal strategies based on your unique circumstances.
+Your Morgan Stanley Financial Advisor can help you evaluate and select the appropriate annuity options from highly rated issuers and also develop investment and systematic withdrawal strategies based on your unique circumstances.

 Talk to your Morgan Stanley Financial Advisor today about annuities and other options that can be an integral part of your retirement planning.
 To learn more, ask your Financial Advisor for a copy of the Global Investment Committee special report, Can Annuities Help Retirement Investors?
 Evaluating Our Allocations 10 Years Later.